 Stomach pain, nausea, loss of appetite, or fever, particularly if you have persistent

 What other tests might I have along with this test?

 Your healthcare provider might order other stool tests to look for C. difficile infection,

-such as a glutamate dehydrogenase, or GDH, test and a stool culture test.
+such as a glutamate dehydrogenase, (GDH), test and a stool culture test.

-If your stool tests are negative, but your doctor still strongly suspects C. difficile
+If your stool tests are negative, but your healthcare provider still strongly suspects

-infection, you may have a sigmoidoscopy or colonoscopy to help make a diagnosis.
-In
+C. difficile infection, you may have a sigmoidoscopy or colonoscopy to help make a

 This infection is a major cause of illness and death among older adults who are in

 the hospital, so healthcare providers are likely to test people in this group who